clubedaentrega/run-it/README.md

 // or on demand `run(fn).profile(__dirname)`
 ```

+## Success function
+The `success` function always return a JSON object, but you can change the default HTTP status code.
+They're summarized here:

+* `success(?obj)`: return the obj in JSON format as the payload with HTTP Status Code 200
+* `success(HTTPStatusCode, ?obj)`: the first parameter changes the default HTTP Status Code for the inserted

 ## Error class
 By default, errors created by `error(str,...)` will be instantiated from `Error`.
 But sometimes it's useful to tell errors created this way apart from other errors, like the ones created by `fs.readFile`.
 To do that: